Tranzakt/Visual-Laravel/UI-COMPONENTS.md

 (or ideally from a library designed to be cross-technology), and then create a Livewire version to run alongside.

-Or perhaps pick such a library and specifically create a Livewire clone of the entire library (which would be non-trivial).
+Or perhaps pick such a library and specifically create a Livewire clone of the entire library.
+Whilst this would be non-trivial, it would set the project to be in a better position to deliver Livewire, Inertia/Vue, Inertia/React etc. compilation.